RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/rs_OrType.md

 </Or>
 ```

--   selectors: Residue selectors that have been defined elsewhere in the script
+-   **selectors**: Residue selectors that have been defined elsewhere in the script

 "Residue Selector Tag": Any of the [[ResidueSelectors]]